Truth & Reconciliation

 Esker

-Our Eagle’s Nest Project is on the territory of the Anishnawbe people of Marten Falls First Nation and neighbours Webequie First Nation, both signatories to Treaty 9.
+Our Eagle’s Nest Project is on the shared traditional territory of Marten Falls First Nation and Webequie First Nation, both signatories to Treaty 9, and whose communities are most proximal to the Project.

 Thunder Bay